-"We were wedged in," recalled parishioner Rosemary Cleveland.
 "Those near the front were often asked to pass the collection basket."

 The same week Masses began, the city's Board of Public Works held a hearing on whether to pave and improve Bosart Avenue.
 An objection had been lodged, but it was withdrawn after parishioner Lawrence Sexton argued in favor of the needed improvements.